Overconvergent de Rham-Witt cohomology for semistable varieties: Comparison with log-rigid cohomology

-where $\Omega_{\breve{D}^{n}}^{\bullet}$ is the usual (non-logarithmic) de Rham complex on $\breve{D}^{n}$, and where the first map is the projection and the second comes from the comparison between the log-Monsky-Washnitzer cohomology and overconvergent Hyodo-Kato cohomology.
-For the case (b) we have a map
+where $\Omega_{\breve{D}^{n}}^{\bullet}$ is the usual (non-logarithmic) de Rham complex on $\breve{D}^{n}$, and where the first map is the projection and the second comes from the comparison between the log-Monsky-Washnitzer complex and overconvergent Hyodo-Kato complex constructed in (\ref{comparison}).
+For the case (b) we have a map \resizebox{1.0\linewidth}{!}{